Flotomate/product_docs/source/request-management/request-management-technician/working-on-a-request.rst

    the Request, which is adjacent to its ID.
 The Request Details View opens.
 Each Request has its own Details View.

-The List View is a dynamic interface with the following features:
+The Details View is a dynamic interface with the following features:

 .. _rmf-16:
 .. figure:: https://s3-ap-southeast-1.amazonaws.com/flotomate-resources/request-management/RM-16.png